lisasa173/d2mr-unique-objectives-1-to-5-repo/README.md

 The project also has three folders: 2 "data-visualization_files" folders and "_extensions" folder that respectively include the graphs I created and apaquarto extensions.

-"scatterplot.png" is in the same directory because the author wanted to test the function ggsave().
+The "my plots" folder is in the same directory because the author wanted to test the function ggsave().
 The .qmd is exported both as html and pdf.

+The local_only folder contains the ggplot cheatsheet in gitignore, that doesn't belong online.